python4astronomers/python4astronomers/source/intro/overview.rst

-  The first hands-on session on April 1 will be devoted to building a working Python environment that will be used for subsequent sessions.  **This is critical.**  To follow the tutorials your environment must satisfy these :ref:`python_requirements`.
+  The first hands-on session on April 1 will be devoted to building a working Python environment that will be used for subsequent sessions.  **This is critical.**  To follow the tutorials your environment must satisfy these :ref:`python_pkg_requirements`.

 Agenda for today
 ----------------